Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/_index.md

 ---
 title: "Migration prerequisites"
 linkTitle: "Perform a manual migration"
 weight: 210
----After performing a {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/PrimaryTransferCFTversionlong  >}} installation, you should update to the most recent service pack.
+--- After performing a {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/PrimaryTransferCFTversionlong  >}} installation, you should update to the most recent service pack.

 You require a new license key if you are migrating from a version 2.x {{< TransferCFT/axwayvariablesComponentShortName  >}} to a version 3.x.